Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Introduction

-The early studies of the effect of plastic strain on phase transformations recognized that there could be different types of phase transformation under high pressure \cite{levitas-mechchem-04,levitas-prb-04}, namely pressure-, stress-, and plastic strain-induced phase transformations.
-Both {\it pressure-induced phase transformations} under hydrostatic loading and {\it stress-induced phase transformations} under nonhydrostatic loading but below the macroscopic yield strength initiate at pre-existing defects in sample (e.g., dislocations and various tilt boundaries), which represent stress (pressure) concentrators.
-This implies that the initiation of phase transformation should depend on the initial micro-structure of sample.
-However, initial microstructure is seldom characterized or reported in high-pressure studies.
-This could be one of the reasons for the scattered date in the reported transformation pressure for many material (including Zr) by different researchers.
-Besides, microstructure itself may evolve even under hydrostatic pressures.
-In particular, dislocation core energy and structure, and elastic moduli change with pressure, which may lead to redistribution of dislocation configurations, increase in dislocation density, domain and grain refinement, etc., which can influence the initiation and progress of phase transformation.
-Even within liquid or gas pressure transmitting media, internal stresses due to various defects, like dislocations, twins, grain boundaries and their junctions, cause large local internal stresses with deviatoric/shear stress components, which may cause plastic deformations.
-Change in volume and shape during transformation causes strong internal stresses leading to significant plasticity, which in turn affects the phase transformation progress.
+The early studies of the effect of plastic strain on phase transformations recognized that there are different types of phase transformation under high pressure \cite{levitas-mechchem-04,levitas-prb-04}, namely pressure-, stress-, and plastic strain-induced phase transformations.
+Both {\it pressure-induced phase transformations} under hydrostatic loading and {\it stress-induced phase transformations} under non-hydrostatic loading but below the macroscopic yield strength initiate at pre-existing defects in the sample (e.g., dislocations and various tilt boundaries), which represent stress (pressure) concentrators.
+This implies that the initiation of phase transformation should depend { (in addition to the concentration of impurities \cite{Velisavljevic-etal-11})} on the initial microstructure of the sample.
+However, initial microstructure is seldom { \cite{Levitas-JPCM-18,Kumaretal-Acta-20}} characterized or reported in high-pressure studies.
+This could be one of the reasons for the scattered data in the reported transformation pressure for many materials (including Zr) by different researchers.
+Besides, microstructure itself may evolve even under hydrostatic pressures before, during, and after the phase transformations { which to the best of our knowledge was never studied in situ in literature.
+This should affect the PT's progress.}